Beagle Bay Community, Western Australia: Recreation

 The community has basketball courts and an Australian rules football oval.
 Beagle Bay fields a team in the West Kimberley Football Association called the "Beagle Bay (Peninsular) Bombers".

 Bush walking, some fishing and camping are the dominant pursuits for tourists visiting.
 Visitors are required to apply for a permit prior to entering the Community.

-Shopping

-There is one store in town owned and operated by Outback Stores on behalf of the local Community.
-All items are very expensive compared to major centres.

-There is also a locally owned and operated bakery/takeaway.

-Mechanical repairs may be effected at the mechanical workshop.

 Governance

-The community is managed through its incorporated body, Billard Aboriginal Corporation, incorporated under the Aboriginal Councils and Associations Act 1976 on 19 April 1996.
+The community is managed through its incorporated body, Beagle Bay Futures Indigenous Corporation, incorporated under the Aboriginal Councils and Associations Act 1976 on 17/04/2014.

 Town planning

 Beagle Bay Layout Plan No. 1 has been prepared in accordance with State Planning Policy 3.2 (Aboriginal Settlements).
 Layout Plan No. 1 was endorsed by the community on 15 November 2012 and the Western Australian Planning Commission on 28 May 2013.
 The Layout Plan map-set and background report can be viewed at Planning Western Australia official site.